SergiyGolov/wikipedia_section_recommendation/README.md

 You can skip the notebooks from the `1-dataset_building` folder, download https://drive.switch.ch/index.php/s/e7p4wjavPudjZUC (i.e. the output that we had after running the `1-dataset_building` folder) and extract its content in the `data` folder and run notebooks from the `2-semantic_similarity_data_building` folder and then run experiment notebooks from `3-experiments_eval` folder.

-You can also skip the notebooks from the `1-dataset_building` and `2-semantic_similarity_data_building` folders, download https://drive.switch.ch/index.php/s/DDGNUFjmc9NvV8g (i.e. the output that we had after running the `1-dataset_building` and `2-semantic_similarity_data_building` folders) and extract its content in the `data` folder and then run experiment notebooks from `3-experiments_eval` folder
+You can also skip the notebooks from the `1-dataset_building` and `2-semantic_similarity_data_building` folders, download https://drive.switch.ch/index.php/s/DDGNUFjmc9NvV8g (i.e. the output that we had after running the `1-dataset_building` and `2-semantic_similarity_data_building` folders) and extract its content in the `data` folder and then run experiment notebooks from `3-experiments_eval` folder.

 ## Reproduction of 2017 paper
 The files needed for the 2017 paper reproduction can be downloaded here: https://figshare.com/articles/dataset/WCNPruning_input_set/6157445 and should be extracted in the `./data/epfl_paper` folder.
 If you want to reproduce the results with their precomputed category section counts this is enough.